tzi/abonnement/README.md

   };
 }

-// App that links the two modules together const back = createBack();
+// Finally, I create the App that will links the modules together const back = createBack();
 const front = createFront();
 back.onEnd(function() {